 Welcome to part six of our summer storytime ideas series.
 Each week we gather in our local park to read great books for kids together with our neighbors.
-This week we featured Superworm by Julia Donaldson.
+This week we featured Superworm by Julia Donaldson and we have some super fun book activities to go along with the book.

 Full Disclosure: This post contains affiliate links.